MalteRichert/notion-prettyprint/README.md

 - All numbered lists currently start at 1, even if they start at some other number in Notion.
 - Images are not indented.
 I think that's fine though.
 - Tables of contents are ignored for now.
 LaTeX does a better job of that.
+- Languages for i18n are currently limited to English and German.
+That is only due to laziness on my part though.
+- Quotation is limited to two levels of nesting.